EthanYuan/ckb/README.md

 # Branch Chain

-A branch chain is a BTC Layer-2 chain that actually runs smart contracts.
+A Branch Chain is a BTC Layer-2 chain that actually runs smart contracts.
 It is characterized by high TPS (Transactions Per Second), low fees, fewer block-producing nodes, and a challenge-based security model.

 For more information, see the [branch chain](https://github.com/ckb-cell/utxo-stack-doc/blob/master/docs/branch-chain.md).

 ## Features

+- Compatible with RGB++ layer smart contracts
 - BTC as cell capacity token, 1 satoshi can be used for 1 byte of on-chain space
 - Single sequencer
 - Blocks produced every 2 seconds